The oriented graph of multi-graftings in the Fuchsian case: Fuchsian case: construction of graftable curves

 \end{prop}

-\begin{proof} We have to compute what are the negative annuli for the structure $\sigma' = \mathrm{Gr} (\text{Gr}_\alpha , \beta_{T} )$ given by Goldman's theorem, see~\ref{ss:Goldman's parametrization}.
-To this end, we construct in each negative annuli a simple closed curve capturing its homotopy, such that the collection of these curves is a multi-curve isotopic to $\gamma$, hence proving the desired result.
+\begin{proof} We have to compute the negative annuli for the structure $\sigma' = \mathrm{Gr} (\text{Gr}_\alpha , \beta_{T} )$ given by Goldman's theorem (see~\S\ref{ss:Goldman's parametrization}).
+To this end, we will construct a curve $\gamma_j$ in each negative annulus, and then show that the collection of the constructed curves $\cup \gamma_j$ is isotopic to the (graftable) multi-curve $\gamma$.
+By the discussion on~\S\ref{ss:Goldman's parametrization} we conclude that $\sigma'=\text{Gr}_{\gamma}$.